isabelmonge/isabelmonge/README.md

 ## Hi there 👋

-#### I'm a Product Strategist with 5+ years of experience leading end-to-end projects across the consumer goods, financial, and education sectors.
+#### I'm a UX Researcher / Product Strategist with 5+ years of experience leading end-to-end projects across the consumer goods, financial, and education sectors.
 I'm currently pursuing an MSc in Computational Social Science at Universidad Carlos III de Madrid.

 My portfolio: https://isabel-monge-portfolio.lovable.app/